stonepros/stone/doc/rbd/rbd-cloudstack.rst

 Create a Pool
 =============

-By default, Ceph block devices use the ``rbd`` pool.
+By default, Stone block devices use the ``rbd`` pool.
 Create a pool for CloudStack NFS Primary Storage.
-Ensure your Ceph cluster is running, then create the pool. ::
+Ensure your Stone cluster is running, then create the pool. ::

    ceph osd pool create cloudstack